o Commemoration of the 100th anniversary ...and the addition of a new plaque

 BE-2 from Goldhanger Flight Station in the centre of Chelmsford during Aeroplane Week in 1918

 Incidents recorded at Goldhanger Flight Station. . .

 Second Lieutenant L.P.
 Watkins was involved in one of the most notable patrols from Goldhanger which occurred on 16/17 June 1917 when he took off in B.E.12 to pursue a Zeppelin returning from a raid on London.
 Loudon Pierce Watkins was a Canadian citizen.
 The L48 Zeppelin was attacked near Orfordness and Second Lieutenant Watkins was credited with shooting down the airship which crashed at Holly Tree Farm, near Theberton, Suffolk and was awarded the Miltary Cross.
-All on board perished, and it was the last airship to fall on English soil.
+All but three of the seventeen crew perished, and it was the last airship to fall on English soil.

 Zeppelin L48 L48 at Theberton

 In 1918, at the age of 21, Captain Loudon Pierce Watkins was killed in action in France and is buried at Ligny-St. Flochel British Cemetery, Pas-de-Calais...

 It is not known what significance this piece of Marconi history has to Loudon Pierce Watkins and Goldhanger…